mulesoft-assets/template-sfdc2sfdc-customobject-migration/README.md

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both, that must be made in order for all to run smoothly. **Failling to do so could lead to unexpected behavior of the template.**
+All of them deal with the preparations in both, that must be made in order for all to run smoothly.
+**Failing to do so could lead to unexpected behavior of the template.**

 ## Create the Custom Object schemas in both organizations <a name="createcustomobjects" />